Many or all companies we feature compensate us. Compensation and editorial

 Step 4: Consider making multiple payments each month

-Step 5: Consider student loan refinancing
+Step 5: Consider refinancing to change your terms

 Once you’ve landed a well-paying job, paid off some of your debt, and maybe even improved your credit score, it might make sense to refinance your student loans if you can qualify for a lower interest rate.